 The Add Comments option opens a Link-Live sharing screen where you can enter text and job comments.
-The Add Picture function lets you open the Gallery app to select that is then uploaded and attached to your test result.
+The Add Picture function lets you open the Gallery or Camera app to select or take a photo that is then uploaded and attached to your test result.